ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getVoiceGuidanceHints*

-Retrieves the current status of Voice Guidance hints, indicating whether the feature is enabled or disabled.
-This API helps users understand if additional contextual hints for Voice Guidance are active, enhancing accessibility and user experience.
+Retrieves the current status of voice guidance hints, indicating whether additional contextual audio cues are enabled to assist users during navigation.
+This feature is particularly useful for enhancing accessibility and improving the user experience for individuals who rely on auditory guidance.

 ### Related Functions
-[setVoiceGuidanceHints](#setVoiceGuidanceHints) : Enables or disables Voice Guidance hints.
+[setVoiceGuidanceHints](#setVoiceGuidanceHints) : Enables or disables voice guidance hints.

 ### Events